GrubySamuraj/Kuleczki/README.md

-Kuleczki is project for school
+Kuleczki is project for school where the main goal is to learn typescript